PWNAGERobotics/ScoutingPASS/GoogleSheets.md

             },
 ```
     * The scouter initials will be put in the column with the header "scouter"
-    * Add that gsCol tag to all your elements to map that element to a header in your Google Sheets spreadsheet.
+    * Add that gsCol tag to all your elements to map that element to a header in your Google Sheets spreadsheet
     * If you mispell it or omit it, it will not populate in your spreadsheet

+## See 2022/RR_GS_config.js as an example of a configuration file that uses Google Sheets.

 <p align="right">(<a href="#top">back to top</a>)</p>